GPSBabel/gpsbabel/tools/qtci/README.md

     run-unittests project.pro

-Build and run an unit test project in current folder.
-If qpm.json was found, it will call `qpm install` first.
+Build and run a unit test project in the current folder.
+If qpm.json were found, it would call `qpm install` first.

 Recipes
 =======

-In the folder "recipes", it contains a set of script that could download and install specific Qt toolchains for different environment.
+In the folder "recipes", it contains a set of script that could download and install specific Qt toolchains for a different environment.
 (Include Android)

-Please feel free to modify and submit new recipe.
+Please feel free to modify and submit a new recipe.

 Example

     apt-get install openjdk-8-jdk p7zip

     source path.env #Add $PWD/bin and $PWD/recipes to $PATH

-	#Change to installation path
+    #Change to the installation path

     qt-5.5.1-android-19 # Install Qt 5.5.1 and Android SDK

     source qt-5.5.1-android-19.env # Add installed Qt path to $PATH

 Reference